Lombok vs. Bali: The New Hotspot for Digital Nomads

 Surfing, Trekking, and Island Hopping

 When it comes to surfing, Lombok is a destination that is well-known all over the world.
-It is possible for surfers of all ability levels to find something that they appreciate, from the renowned barrels of Desert Point to the waves of Selong Belanak that are suitable for beginners.
+Digital nomads who love to surf will find something for every skill level, from the renowned barrels of Desert Point to the beginner-friendly waves of Selong Belanak.

 A man surfs down the face of a large, breaking turquoise wave in Lombok, Indonesia, with a lush, sunlit coastline and small huts in the background.